No More Silos: ‘Phone First’

 The aim of the Phone First service is to answer 95% of calls within the first minute.

-No, the new Phone First numbers are Low Call numbers.
+No, the new Phone First numbers are either Low Call or local area numbers.

 Calls made to a low call 0300 number cost the same as those made to a local area number and are included in many Landline or Mobile call plans such as Free Minutes and Friends and Family bundles.